orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
 	- TODO: zip, tensor (are these the same as match/switch?)

+xor/xnor is close to   # TODO: Could be 'is_equivalent' too? or is_orbit  ?

 ---